Household Hazardous Waste (HHW)

 - Empty containers

-- Gas cylinders – including small propane tanks.
-Empty aerosols and propane tanks can be recycled at the Recycling and Solid Waste Center.
+- Propane tanks and other gas cylinders – Empty aerosol and propane tanks can be recycled at the Recycling and Solid Waste Center

 - Medical or infectious waste – including syringes, needles, or other sharps

 How to Prepare HHW to Bring to a Drop Off Event: